alosupport/page-renderer/README.md

 This is similar to turbolinks in rails gem, helps in showing the content of the page without reloading the page.

 ## How it works?
-Handles the click event of all anchor tag, then call the history.pushState method to store the tracking of pages navigated.
-In click event handler method the anchor tag href will be used to fetch the page via $.ajax method.
+Handles the click event of all anchor tag, then call the history.pushState method to store pages navigated.
+For each event triggered html view will be fetched via $.ajax method.

 ## Coder view
     jQuery(document).ready(function($) {